-- if other treatments like topical creams and antibiotics have not improved your condition;
+- If other treatments such as topical creams and antibiotics have not improved your condition;

-Dianette is also a combined oral contraceptive pill however it is only used to treat skin conditions, you cannot take another contraceptive pill while taking Dianette but once your skin condition has cleared up then you should switch to a different oral contraceptive if you want to remain protected from unwanted pregnancy.
+While Dianette is a combined oral contraceptive pill, it is only used to treat skin conditions and you cannot take another contraceptive pill while taking Dianette.
+Once your skin condition has cleared up, you should then switch to a different oral contraceptive if you want to remain protected from unwanted pregnancy.

 How do you use Dianette?

 As it is a combined oral contraceptive, Dianette is taken on a monthly cycle.
 Start taking the Dianette pill on the first day of your period when you are taking it for the first time.
 Take one Dianette pill every day for 21 days, at the same time every day.
 Swallow the pill whole, with or without water.
 Follow the arrows on the strip to ensure you take one pill a day, and when you have finished the pack (21 tablets), you will have a seven-day break, during which you will have a breakthrough bleed like a period.
 You are still protected from pregnancy on the seven-day break as long as you have taken the tablets correctly every day.
 On day eight of the break, start a new packet and a new 21-day cycle of Dianette pills.
 Your doctor will tell you how long to keep taking his medication.

 If you are switching from a different 21-day pill, start Dianette the day after you finish the previous contraceptive (you will not have a seven-day break until you finish the first strip of Dianette).
 If you are switching from a 28-day pill, start taking Dianette on the 29th day (you will not have a seven-day break until you finish your first strip of Dianette).